 Mosquito Lake, Big and Little Marshy Lakes

-The views only improve from here; make a scenic, winding ascent southeast through an explosion of wildflowers to a dramatic rock overlook at 0.7 mile.
-Early-season hikers take note—snow often lingers in this section until July.
-From the overlook, wander out to the point for a massive panorama and give your heart fully to the Trinity Alps.
+The Trinity Alps views only improve from here; make a scenic, winding ascent southeast through an explosion of wildflowers to a dramatic rock overlook at 0.7 mile.
+Early-season hikers take note—snow often lingers in this section of the Pacific Crest Trail until July.
+From the overlook, wander out to the point for a massive panorama and give your heart fully to the Trinity Alps Wilderness.
 If you can’t bear to leave and have a small tent, a few tiny sites will work for an overnight (Camp 11).
 Climb southwest from here, enjoying a constant onslaught of views and plenty of boulders, and gain the section’s high point of 7440 feet at a barren junction with the Middle Boulder Lake Trail #5577, 9.8 miles from the leg’s start.

 East Boulder Lake Basin Trail

-Below the trail are two shallow lakes, with part of Middle Boulder Lake visible beyond them.
+Below the Pacific Crest Trail are two shallow lakes, with part of Middle Boulder Lake visible beyond them.
 A campsite (Camp 12) sits near the northwestern shore of the lake nearest the side trail, 0.4 mile from and 360 feet below the PCT.

 To explore, camp, or frolic around the many lakes in the East Boulder Lake basin, follow the East Boulder Lake Trail west from the Pacific Crest Trail up to a small saddle.
 From here, descend 0.4 mile and 290 feet via two switchbacks to reach Upper Boulder Lake and two unnamed lakelets.
 Several nice campsites (Upper Boulder Lake Camp) can be found in the trees, with more sites 0.3 mile north on the eastern shore of much larger East Boulder Lake.
 The lake basin is barren and gorgeous, dotted with tarns and lakes, scattered with stunted trees—it’s a great spot to spend time, whether a night or a week, and you can also take the short hike north and downhill to Middle Boulder Lake.